Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ### Introduction

 Programmers who have ever worked with the database are likely to have also worked with CRUD Operations.
 These operations are very important when a developer wants to learn any web framework.
 In this article, we will learn how to operates CRUD using [YII 2 framework](https://www.yiiframework.com/).

 ### What is CRUD?

-The acronym CRUD stands for Create, Read, Update, and Delete.
+The acronym CRUD stands for Create, Read, Update, Delete.
 Each letter in the abbreviation can also be used to refer to any role in a relational database application.

-Let's take a closer look at each letter's function:
+The function of each letter is as shown below:

 1. CREATE - Creates a new record by executing an INSERT process.